l3laze/Badger/README.md

   Change Log
   ==========
+  * 2.0.3
+    * FIX: Changed padding- to margin- for the icon links.
   * 2.0.2
     * FIX: Template will no longer generate a link for an empty license property.
   * 2.0.1